JollyOscar/server-config-repo/docs/DEPLOYMENT-ISSUES.md

 # Deployment Issues Found and Fixed

 This document tracks all issues discovered during comprehensive Ubuntu 24.04 deployment testing and their resolutions.
+These issues have been fixed in the current version of the repository.

 ## Summary